ohiofi/code-u-level-2/README.md

 <dt>supervised learning</dt><dd>a strategy in which an algorithm is fed data with input and output labels</dd>

 <dt>pre-trained model</dt><dd>a machine learning model that has already been trained on a vast dataset for a specific task</dd>

+<dt>Jacob Bernoulli</dt><dd>wrote the book "Ars Conjectandi" that proved the weak law of large numbers</dd>

+<dt>Andrey Markov</dt><dd>applied Bernoulli's law of large numbers to sequences of vowels and consonants in text.
+He was trying to prove that the law of large numbers applies to natural systems and dependent variables</dd>

+<dt>Isaac Asimov</dt><dd>science fiction writer that created Three Laws of Robotics</dd>

+<dt>Claude Shannon</dt><dd>published a paper titled "The Mathematical Theory of Communication" which proposes the first n-gram language models based on Markov’s work</dd>

 </dl>

-<dt>Jacob Bernoulli</dt><dd>wrote the book "Ars Conjectandi" that proved the weak law of large numbers</dl>

-<dt>Claude Shannon</dt><dd>published a paper titled "The Mathematical Theory of Communication" which proposes the first n-gram language models based on Markov’s work</dl>

-<dt>Andrey Markov</dt><dd>applied Bernoulli's law of large numbers to sequences of vowels and consonants in text.
-He was trying to prove that the law of large numbers applies to natural systems and dependent variables</dl>

-<dt>Isaac Asimov</dt><dd>science fiction writer that created Three Laws of Robotics</dl>

 ### 1950